 Stay active, curious and committed

-Holger, 49 years old
+Hector, 49 years old

 "After the diagnosis it was very important for me to know that people close to me were still by my side.
 That nobody wanted to leave me and that I could keep my job.
 That gave me a sense of security.
-That security formed the basis of adjusting to a life with Parkinson's."
+And that security formed the basis of adjusting to a life with Parkinson's."

 The first signs of Parkinson's came in about 2001.
 I was 35 years old at the time.
 I can still remember the exact situation: I was in the canteen at work and there was a heated discussion going on at the table.
 There was a bad atmosphere.
 Suddenly one of my hands started to shake.
 The person opposite me looked at me a little strangely, but didn't say anything.
-I was puzzled and wondered why I was shaking and just put it down to the stressful situation.
+I was puzzled and wondered why I was shaking, and just put it down to the stressful situation.
 The shaking then went away.

 I was diagnosed with dystonia, but not yet with Parkinson's

 But the problems with my head got worse over time.
 I went to see various doctors, from orthopedic specialists to neurosurgeons.
 They tried out all sorts of things but nothing helped.
-Nobody thought it might be Parkinson's.
+Nobody suspected it might be Parkinson's.

 The diagnosis came as a relief

 An acquaintance then sent me to an orthopedic surgeon who examined me very thoroughly and referred me to a neurologist for further clarification.
 I didn't like the neurologist, but he was very good.
 He said straight away that he was going to examine me for Parkinson's.
 I couldn't understand that at all.
-I was convinced that I didn't have something like that and was skeptical.
-I let him do the examination, though, and the next day he called me and asked me to come and see him.
+I was convinced that I didn't have anything like that, and was skeptical.
+I let him do the examination, though, and the next day he called me and asked me to come in and see him.
 I guessed then that I had Parkinson's.
 I was at my wit's end.

 The side effects were very bad